top of page

 Gently…

-Without resistance,
+Without resistance.

-just as it is.
+Just as it is.

 Resting in the midst of fluctuation.

-adapt as they change.
+Living beings adapt as they change.

-The environment is always shifting,
+The environment is always shifting.

-circumstances are constantly changing.
+Circumstances are always changing.

 And we ourselves

-are also beings of fluctuation.
+are beings of fluctuation—

-Not fixed,
+not fixed,

 but always moving,

-always changing.
+always becoming.

 That is why